reddvid/my-hugo-site/content/post/2022/03/updating-rpnradio-mobile-app/index.md

 My project files were all over the place, so I finally bothered to refactor some files to proper folders like putting model classes to a <code>model</code> folder, services to <code>services</code> folder, etc.
 {{< figure src="img/refactoring-files.png" caption="Refactoring files to folders"  >}}

-Upgrading packages with at least 3 versions above since the app’s last update brought so much changes.
+Upgrading packages with at least 3 versions above since the app's last update brought so much changes.
 Honestly I followed this open source project **([Flutter Audio Service Demo](https://github.com/suragch/flutter_audio_service_demo))** from GitHub and slightly modified/refactor the codes to minimize and actually use the code my app will only use.

 ### Futures

-I also updated the app with a new feature to fetch sponsors’ ad placement images from a URL then view them when they are actually _present_ in the contract - I used [JSON](https://www.json.org/json-en.html) to fetch the data.
+I also updated the app with a new feature to fetch sponsors' ad placement images from a URL then view them when they are actually _present_ in the contract - I used [JSON](https://www.json.org/json-en.html) to fetch the data.
 I faced a problem decoding it when I faced this unfamiliar type <code>Map<String, dynamic></code> coming from a C# perspective.

 I managed to get it to work but a new issue appeared, two tasks are being awaited even the UI is now visible which made two variables <code>null</code> when they are still being done, making some unwanted behaviors.